Best VPN Extensions for Chrome Reviewed: 2026

 NordVPN is overall the best provider in the business.
 The Chrome extension requires that you subscribe to the service and will simply give you an easy way to connect and disconnect the VPN tunnel.
 The comparison stops there as this is a true VPN extension that doesn’t require you to install the stand-alone client.
 NordVPN has a strict no-logging policy along with OpenVPN traffic encryption using 256-bit AES encryption and 2,048-bit DH keys.
 The service also has DNS leak protection enabled by default, a feature some providers don’t even have.

 A NordVPN subscription lets you use their service from six devices, one of the highest number of simultaneous connections allowed.
 This can be handy if you want to protect several devices.
-Furthermore, NordVPN has 5,500 servers across 59 countries worldwide.
+Furthermore, NordVPN has 5,500 servers across 59 countries worldwide, making it one of the most capable VPN extensions for Chrome users who need broad server coverage.

 Read our full NordVPN review.